 Silpads to the rescue from messy grease.

-Silpads and similar products are pretty much what the name says, silicone based pads used in lieu of grease and designed to be either electrically conductive or not based on the application.
-They compress siightly to fill in voids and are often reusable providing faster, more repeatable results.
+Silpads and similar products are pretty much what the name says, silicone-based pads used in lieu of grease and designed to be either electrically conductive or not based on the application.
+They compress slightly to fill in voids and are often reusable providing faster, more repeatable results.
 Silpads are a good solution for many heat transfer requirements.
 Due to their generally thicker nature, they are generally slightly less thermally conductive than a very thin layer of thermal compound.
 When it is important to maintain electrical isolation, they are often better than other alternatives.

 Actual “Flat” anodized aluminum surfaces at 200 X magnification

-The example on the right shows an acceptable surface for thermal conductivity however this is a view of a used thermal platform surface with a hard anodize that shows more true flatness as seen under microscope but also shows minor wear scratches that can impede thermal conductivity.
-A small area of missing material is not so significant but if a ridge or pock mark prevents full contact between the surfaces, it can greatly limit heat transfer.
+The example on the right shows an acceptable surface for thermal conductivity however this is a view of a used thermal platform surface with a hard anodize that shows more true flatness as seen under the microscope but also shows minor wear scratches that can impede thermal conductivity.
+A small area of missing material is not so significant but if a ridge or pockmark prevents full contact between the surfaces, it can greatly limit heat transfer.

 If the surfaces can be lapped for improved flatness better thermal conductivity will clearly be achieved.

 Keeping good, even force holding the surfaces together is the final note here.
 It may seem obvious but in many cases, thermal conductivity is hampered by uneven pressure.
 Too much on one side or just not enough.
-More is usually better for better thermal conductivity with the limiting factors being mostly practical issues such as not distorting the surfaces which must have good contact.
+More is usually better for better thermal conductivity with the limiting factors being most practical issues such as not distorting the surfaces which must have good contact.

-Most surfaces are not as particle free, flat and parallel as they initially seem.
+Most surfaces are not as particle-free, flat, and parallel as they initially seem.
 A little thermal grease goes a long way to making for better conductivity, Silpads are less messy and also help cope with special needs such as electrical isolation and reusability but may have slightly lower heat transfer performance.
 Use of thermal grease and silpads together is generally not recommended as you will end up with two layers between the surfaces.
 Finally don’t forget secure and even clamping.